julirsch/obrien_response/README.md

 #### Gene Set Analyses

 For each of the major gene sets discussed in this correspondence, we've created a separate analysis script to characterize and compare enrichments.
 We investigated both typical [GSEA](http://www.pnas.org/content/102/43/15545.abstract) results using the [fgsea package](https://bioconductor.org/packages/release/bioc/html/fgsea.html) and looked at the distributions of gene sets more directly.
 Specific hypothesis tests reported in the paper are also shown.
+We also create [synthetic normals](http://www.nature.com/ng/journal/v48/n10/full/ng.3646.html) in the [DE analysis code](code/DE_analysis.R) for each sample, which is the linear combination (%) of expression profiles of each control erythroid stage.
+We run GSEA on these synthetic normals directly and also use them to correct for cell type composition in the control and DBA samples from O'Brien et al.

 - Summary webpages for [GATA1 targets](code/GS_GATA1_analysis.html), [heme biosynthesis](code/GS_Heme_analysis.html), [ribosome biogenesis](code/GS_RB_analysis.html), and [multiple genesets using GSEA](code/GS_GSEA_analysis.html)
 - Corresponding `.R` scripts for [GATA1 targets](https://github.com/julirsch/dba_letter/tree/master/code/GS_GATA1_analysis.R), [heme biosynthesis](https://github.com/julirsch/dba_letter/tree/master/code/GS_Heme_analysis.html), [ribosome biogenesis](https://github.com/julirsch/dba_letter/tree/master/code/GS_RB_analysis.html), and [multiple genesets using GSEA](https://github.com/julirsch/dba_letter/tree/master/code/GS_GSEA_analysis.html)